Copyleaks/Ruby-Plagiarism-Checker/README.md

 process.finished?
 ```

-You will get back the satus `Finished` if the process finished running.
+You will get back the status `Finished` if the process finished running.
 ### Configuration

-You can specify all the necessary configuration in one place:
+You can include all of the necessary configurations in one place:
 ```ruby
 CopyleaksApi::Config do |config|
     config.sanbox_mode = true